Global solutions to the three-dimensional full compressible Navier-Stokes equations with vacuum at infinity in some classes of large data: Acknowledgements

 \section{Acknowledgements}

-The research was supported by the National Natural Science Foundation of China $\#$10625105, $\#$11071093, the PhD specialized grant of the Ministry of Education of China $\#$20100144110001, and the Special Fund for Basic Scientific Research of Central Colleges $\#$CCNU10C01001, CCNU12C01001.
+The authors would like to thank the anonymous referees for their helpful suggestions.
+Wen was supported by the National Natural Science Foundation of China $\#$11301205 and $\#$11671150 and by the Fundamental Research Funds for the Central Universities $\#$D2154560.
+Zhu was supported by the National Natural Science Foundation of China $\#$11331005, the Program for Changjiang Scholars and Innovative Research Team in University $\#$IRT13066, and the Special Fund Basic Scientific Research of Central Colleges $\#$CCNU12C01001.

 1cm